Diatonic Scales Explained

 The most commonly used diatonic scale for composing music nowadays, and for the last three hundred years or so, is the major scale, with the minor scale not too far behind.

-As sharps and flats finally became fully available, and harmony became increasingly complex and functional, a new 'key' based style of composition was emerging, - tonal music.
-The distinguishing feature of tonal music is the strong feeling of 'home' achieved by arranging notes and chords in certain ways that emphasise the first scale note (the tonic) as the most important note.
+As sharps and flats finally became fully available, and harmony became increasingly complex and functional, a new 'key' based style of composition known as tonal music was emerging.
+The distinguishing feature of tonal music is the strong feeling of 'homecoming' achieved by arranging notes and chords in certain ways that emphasise the first scale note (the tonic) as the most important note.

 While the natural minor scale is completely diatonic, there are two modifications of it, called the harmonic and melodic minor scales that, strictly speaking, aren't diatonic as they don't fulfill the conditions mentioned above.